panliangrui/STAS/README.md

   </div>
 </div>

-# Siamese graph encoder-based image analysis to predict STAS from histopathology images in lung cancer
+# Feature-interactive Siamese graph encoder-based image analysis to predict STAS from histopathology images in lung cancer

 ## Table of Contents